large image

 • Non-foldable design

-The Sony WH-1000XM5 aren’t just our favourite pair of Sony headphones, we rate them as the best headphones you can buy right now.
+The Sony WH-1000XM5 aren’t just our favourite pair of Sony headphones, they’re one of the best headphones you can buy right now.

-The headphones are an evolution of the WH-1000XM4, taking a more modern look and eking out a slightly more comfortable fit.
-The headphone’s design no longer folds flat like previous generations, a design choice that mirrors the likes of the Bose NC 700 and Apple AirPods Max, the reason being to improve noise cancelling performance by reducing the surface area that could cause wind noise.
+The headphones are an evolution of the WH-1000XM4.
+The headphone’s design no longer folds flat like previous generations, a design choice that mirrors the Bose NC 700 and Apple AirPods Max, the reason given is to improve noise cancelling performance by reducing the surface area that could cause wind noise.

 Testing out the ANC, we did find that the XM5 were more adept at suppressing high frequency sounds than the XM4 although we didn’t find them be quite as good at dealing with voices.
-That said, the headphones perform an excellent job in a variety of settings, plus with the clear and detailed Transparency Mode you can hear what’s around in crystal clear clarity.
+That said, the headphones perform an excellent job, plus with the clear and detailed Transparency Mode you can hear what’s around you in crystal clear clarity.

-Features like Speak-to-Chat and Quick Attention mode make it possible to hold conversations while still wearing the headphones, and built-in voice assistance offers convenience for hands-free operation of the headphones.
-The Adaptive Sound Control builds custom sound profiles based on the locations you frequent most, and there’s 3D sound support with Sony’s 360 Reality Audio
+Features like Speak-to-Chat and Quick Attention mode make it possible to hold conversations while still wearing the headphones, and built-in voice assistance offers convenience for hands-free operation.
+The Adaptive Sound Control builds custom sound profiles based on the locations you frequent most, and there’s 3D sound support with Sony’s 360 Reality Audio.

-The battery life is 30 hours, and we managed to get through a week without requiring another charge when listening for a few hours a day.
-Battery life is better than the Bose QuietComfort 45 but the same as the older model despite the new, improved V1 processor that features on this model.
-Where the processor granted longer battery on the WF-1000XM4, through various reasons that couldn’t be done here.
-Perhaps we’ll have to wait until the WH-1000XM6 for longer endurance.
+The battery life is 30 hours, and we managed to get through a week before needing another charge.
+Battery life is the same as the older model, so perhaps we’ll have to wait until the WH-1000XM6 for longer battery.

 Reviewer: Kob Monney